 These ministries conducted stakeholder consultations and developed draft positions/recommendations that were provided to Alberta Transportation.
 The Government of Alberta submission was developed from this information and then submitted to the CTA Review Panel on December 19, 2014.

-- Canada Transportation Act
+- Transportation Policy Studies

 - Canada Transportation Act Review